 At all trials, samples were taken in the middle of the plots between planted rows.
 To get intact soil cores, a hole 10 cm deep was dug, and soil was smoothed by hand to create a flat area approximately 30 cm square.
 The ring was placed on the soil surface in the center of the flat area, a hollow metal cap was placed on it, and a 15 kg weight was used to evenly drive the ring into the undisturbed soil.
 Once the ring was fully inserted into the soil, a hole was dug around the ring.
 A flat sheet of metal was slid under the ring to extract it, and a knife was used to remove soil from the top and bottom of the ring using a Z-cutting motion.
 The ring was wrapped in aluminum foil with the soil orientation (top, bottom) marked.
-The foil-wrapped ring was then placed in an individual plastic container, then placed in a cooler.
+The foil-wrapped ring was then placed in an individual plastic container and placed in a cooler.
 This process was repeated for each plot.
 Samples remained in the cooler for no more than four hours before being placed in a refrigerator.

 Soil-water-retention curve

-The equipment could accommodate 12 samples at a time, so each trial’s samples were run together in a batch.
-Our interest was in comparing relative effects within a trial, so variation between runs was experimentally included in variation between trials.
-The samples were measured in the order they were sampled.
+Analytical equipment could accommodate 12 samples at a time, so each trial’s samples were run together in a batch.
+Our interest was in comparing relative effects within a trial, so variation between runs was statistically included in variation between trials.
+The samples were analyzed in the order they were collected.
 A given trial’s cores had cheesecloth taped to the bottom of each core and an additional ring taped to the top.
-The full batch of samples (eight for East and West, 10 for Central) was then placed in a vacuum chamber for at least 12 hours in a solution of 0.01 M CaCl2 filled to the top of the first ring, allowing the solution to move upward to saturate the soils with minimal air entrapment.
+Each full batch of samples (eight for East and West, 10 for Central) was then placed in a vacuum chamber for at least 12 hours in a solution of 0.01 M CaCl2 filled to the top of the first ring, allowing the solution to move upward to saturate the soils with minimal air entrapment.
 The top ring was removed from the cores, then the saturated cores were weighed, then transferred to a custom-built pressure cell apparatus (Ankeny et al. 1992).
-Measurements were made according to the protocol described by Kool et al. 2019.
+Measurements were made according to the protocol described by Kool et al. (2019).
 Briefly, the cores were drained at atmospheric pressure for 12 hours to obtain a measurement for gravity-drained values (Ψ = -2.5 cm water).
 Subsequent measurements were taken at matric potentials (Ψ) of -10, -25, -50, -100, -200, and -500 cm water.
 The samples were then oven dried at 60 deg C for at least 48 hours, then weighed.
 Bulk densities were estimated by dividing the oven-dried weight of soil by the ring volume (347.5 cm3; Han et al. 2016).
-A water balance was constructed for each core individually as quality control (supplementary material), resulting in the remove of one replicate from the no-cover treatment of the Central-silage trial, which had a visibly large hole in the center of the core upon destructive inspection, confirming it’s justified removal from the dataset.
+A water balance was constructed for each core individually as quality control (supplementary material), resulting in the removal of one replicate from the no-cover treatment of the Central-silage trial, which had a visibly large hole in the center of the core upon destructive inspection, confirming its justified removal from the dataset.

 Soil Texture

 The oven-dried soil was ground and passed through a 2 mm sieve.
 Two teaspoons of soil from each core were used for soil texture measurements.
-Soil texture was measured using laser diffractometry (Miller and Schaetzel 2012) with a Malvern Mastersizer 3000 and a HydroEV attachment (Malvern Panalytical Ltd, UK), producing estimates for the percentage of the soil that was sand (50-2000 micrometers), silt (6-50 micrometers), and clay (0.1-6 micrometers).
+Soil texture was quantified using laser diffractometry (Miller and Schaetzel 2012) with a Malvern Mastersizer 3000 and a HydroEV attachment (Malvern Panalytical Ltd, UK), producing estimates for the percentage of the soil that was sand (50-2000 micrometers), silt (6-50 micrometers), and clay (0.1-6 micrometers).

 Organic carbon